orbeon/orbeon-forms-doc/form-runner/persistence/db-support.md

 - __Relational__: Oracle, MySQL, SQL Server, PostgreSQL, DB2

 Since Orbeon Forms 4.4, the implementation of relational support is common to all databases.
 There used to be separate implementation for each relational database.

+For setup instructions, see [Using Form Runner with a relational database](relational-db.md).

 ## Feature matrix